 - How do I contact ARIA?

-1. What personal information does ARIA collect?
+1. What kinds of personal information does ARIA collect and hold?

 - details of artists and their recordings, which we use to compile the ARIA charts;